Killeroo/PowerPing/README.md

      --4             Force using IPv4

      --whoami        Location info for current host
      --location addr Location info for an address

+	 --listen		 Listen for ICMP packets

 # Example:
      powerping 8.8.8.8                    -     Send ping to google DNS with default values (3000ms timeout, 5 pings)